-The most common trap students find themselves in with a private tutor for Section 1 & 3 is being lulled into a false sense of security, due to tutors that provide feedback and guidance that is not in the best interest of the student.
-Quite often this is due to tutors that are not adequately competent to actively provide value to the student’s learning, leaving sessions with students feeling positive and happy, but with very little growth and maintenance.
+The most common trap students find themselves in with a private tutor for Section 1 & 3 is being lulled into a false sense of security due to tutors that provide feedback and guidance that is not in the student's best interest.
+This is often due to tutors that are not adequately competent to actively provide value to the student’s learning, leaving sessions with students feeling positive and happy but with very little growth and maintenance.

 Similar considerations apply when it comes to Section 2.
 Despite this section obviously being the “different” section in the way it is tested, it is still testing how we understand the world.
 In essence, it is a different way of problem-solving; in Section 2, the problem is working out how best we can interpret and respond to a set of quotes in a brief yet reasonable and intelligent way.

 The greatest Section 2 private tutor is, therefore, able to help the student challenge not just their basic expression but also the way in which they creatively think about the world, how poetically they are able to string together concepts in a coherent and impactful manner, and how they demonstrate key psychometrically valuable qualities in their writing.
 This requires more than simply a tutor with a sound understanding of the English language, but rather a tutor that has a wide variety of ideas and the ability to identify relationships between concepts.
 A tutor that can do this will help you identify your own process of doing this and help you refine it.
 For more on the demands, make sure to check out this valuable resource.

 To further assess the types of skills we require in the GAMSAT, see our Section 2 - Essay style guide here, or feel free to check out our page loaded with practice questions and in-depth recorded solutions here.